Why is pre-production so important for your film?

 It still took me a while to stop using the term video but, after being shouted at several times I’ve finally stopped.
 So, if you want a video then I’m happy to lend you my old i-phone – but if you want a film, please give us a call.

 People often ask about what we do about the rain.
-Very expensive commercial shoots and movies pay for weather insurance but generally we don’t and that’s because it’s costly, and unless it’s really important that you only shoot in sunshine it isn’t really worth it.
+Very expensive commercial shoots and movies pay for weather insurance but most broadcast and corporate productions don’t and that’s because it’s costly, and unless it’s really important that you only shoot in sunshine it isn’t really worth it.

 What I’ve discovered over the years is that it very rarely rains hard for very long.
 There have been exceptions, but generally, if you leave it an hour or two, things clear up anyway.